Obscurity - HackTheBox

 Cool!
 We have the hashes!
 We already know robert's password, so let's copy the

-other to a file and use john
+other to a file and use john to crack it:

 $ john --wordlist=rockyou.txt hash.txt